bryhlee/siggwebsite/README.md

     <img class="lb-img" src="/images/bryson.jpg">
   </a>
 ```
 where `href=""` points to the image you want to add,  `data-lightbox=""` refers to the group of the photo album name ("event4december2016"), and `src=""` refers to the same image as before.
 Also, note that you must have the `.lb-img` class, or else the entire thing will explode.
+Feel free to use the `<a></a>` tag wherever you want to achieve the lightbox effect.
+You don't need the `lb-img` class.
+That's only for the photos page.